Consulting with Students Sample Clauses

 Consulting with Students.
 The College has a learner involvement strategy that establishes how and when the College seeks to ascertain the views of students.
 The strategy also highlights how feedback is then utilised as an element of the annual planning, review and self-assessment processes, to inform improvements.
 Some of these improvements have occurred throughout the content of this report.
 This takes the form of a number of student forums, that are scheduled throughout the academic year.
 Feedback from these are acted upon at programme and strategic level, with feedback used to inform any changes to programme structure.
 Representatives from each HE programme that the College delivers are represented at the scheduled student forums.
 Each event has a set agenda, addressing issues around curriculum, the learning environment, value for money, IT facilities and general resources.
 Module evaluations are also completed with the feedback utilised to improve provision.
 The initial planning of the access agreement began with student focus groups at secondary schools local to the Rotherham/Bassetlaw area.
 The students were asked for their views on what they felt were priorities in future HE studies, be that financial support or academic tutoring, for example.
 We will continue to survey current students on their financial support needs to better target financial allocations to our students.
 We will survey students all three HE academic years, as well as, our FE students.
 Each academic year may have different financial requirements.
 Likewise, FE students may be able to inform RNN Group of financial difficulties that will affect their application into HE.

 Consulting with Students.
 The University of Brighton understands the importance of consulting with students on the design of our access agreement and also directly involving students in the implementation and monitoring of its access measures.
-Students are represented on the major University committees, including its Board of Governors, through Brighton Students’ Union sabbatical officers, and therefore naturally participate in the consideration of our widening participation policies and practices as they develop.
-Within our previous Access Agreement arrangements, this ongoing dialogue has resulted in the University directly funding Student Union activity to support the retention of under-represented groups and we expect these activities to continue and flourish in 2015.
+Students are represented on the major University committees, including its Board of Governors, through Brighton Students’ Union sabbatical officers and will therefore participate in the consideration of our widening participation policies and practices as they develop.
+Within our 2012 Access Agreement arrangements, this ongoing dialogue resulted in the University directly funding Student Union activity to support the retention of under-represented groups and we expect these activities to continue and flourish in 2014.
 The University is also working with the Student Union on a general model for monitoring and evaluating this type of activity to ensure consistency in both areas.
-To consult on the 2015 Access Agreement specifically, we also arranged a number of meetings with the Students’ Union in the lead up to the submission on 1st May 2014.
-As the three areas of outreach, retention and bursary activity develop across our yearly Access Agreements, we expect this dialogue to continue, in particular in understanding the long-term impact of our joint initiatives.
+To consult on the 2014 Access Agreement specifically, we also arranged a number of meetings with the Students’ Union during February and March 2013.
+As the three areas of outreach, retention and bursary activity develop across our yearly Access Agreements, we expect this dialogue to continue, in particular in understanding the long-term impact of our initiatives.
+Appendix 1 Statement from the Students’ Union Commentary on consultation for the Access Agreement 2014-15

 Consulting with Students.
 103. A preliminary draft of this agreement was shared with members of the Student Association at UCR through a routine meeting with the senior staff.
 Particular attention was given to the balance of available expenditure committed to supporting student success and financial support, and to the basis upon which financial support might best be organised.
 Subsequent input will come through StAR (Student Academic Representative) involvement in the HE Academic Board meetings at which this agreement is formally considered, approved and monitored.
 104. Many of the strategic themes included in this document (specifically in relation to: the BME attainment gap; the impact of enduring mental health issues; and the importance of a diverse and representative curricula) have been championed by our student body through the College’s new strategy development process and thus included in the agreement.
 We will continue to work with our students to implement the commitments outlined in the document.